developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When the Action value ***Set Current Profile*** is chosen, an existing *Audio UI Profile* is set to be the active *Audio UI Profile*.
 The additional Managed Configuration **Volume UI Configuration - Action Set Current Profile Name** MUST also be specified to provide the name that identifies the *Audio UI Profile* to be made the new active *Audio UI Profile*.

 - When the Action value ***Apply Current Profile*** is chosen, the currently active *Audio UI Profile* is applied to the current device *Volume Settings*.
-If the current device *Volume Settings* are outside the range of *Volume Settings* defined for the currently active *Audio UI Profile* the current device *Volume Settings* will be adjusted as needed to bring them within the range of *Volume Settings* defined for the currently active *Audio UI Profile*.
+If the current device *Volume Settings* are outside the range of *Volume Settings* defined for the currently active *Audio UI Profile* the current device *Volume Settings* is adjusted as needed to bring them within the range of *Volume Settings* defined for the currently active *Audio UI Profile*.

 - When the Action value ***Set Factory Preset*** is chosen, the *Factory Preset Audio UI Profile* is made the active *Audio UI Profile*, causing the behavior of the *Zebra Volume Control* to return to its default out-of-box state.